cristianhares/blackbox_appliance/README.md

 ------------------------------------------------------------------
 **Package Requirements**<br/>
-The scripts for the ISO generation are based to run on linux, in windows I use WSL for this,<br/>
-the main script will attempt to install and download them in your distro if available from the repos,<br/>
-although i know in newer ubuntu's some are not present, and I haven't tested it yet in Suse-based ones.<br/>
+The scripts for the ISO generation are based to run on linux, in windows I use WSL for this, the main script will attempt to install and download them in your distro if available from the repos, although I know in newer ubuntu's some are not present, and I haven't tested it yet in Suse-based ones.<br/>
 <br/>
 Main Script (it will try to download them):<br/>
 &nbsp;&nbsp;- genisoimage<br/>